catima/userdoc/en/user.md

 CATIMA's catalog users and people that have a CATIMA account and are connected.
-While connected, it is possibl to add content to the favorites.
+While connected, it is possible to add content to the favorites.

 # Table of contents